 - More emphasis is given on goals and targets.
 The managers put constant pressure on the employees to accomplish their goals and forget about the use of MBO for involvement, willingness to contribute, and growth of management.

-- The managers sometimes over-emphasize the target setting, over how a program operates, as a generator of success.
+- The managers sometimes over-emphasize the target setting, as compared to operational issues, as a generator of success.

 - The MBO approach does not emphasize the significance of the context wherein the goals are set.
 The context encompasses everything from resource availability and efficiency to relative buy-in from the leadership and stakeholders.

-- Management by Objectives (MBO) is an approach adopted by managers to control their employees by implementing a series of concrete goals that both the employee and the organization aim to accomplish in the immediate future and work accordingly to achieve those goals.
+- Management by Objectives (MBO) is an approach adopted by managers to control their employees by implementing a series of concrete goals that both the employee and the organization aim to accomplish in the immediate future and work accordingly to achieve.

-- The MBO approach is implemented to ensure that the employees get a clear understanding of their roles and responsibilities, along with the expectations, so that they can understand the relation of their activities with the success of the organization.
+- The MBO approach is implemented to ensure that the employees get a clear understanding of their roles and responsibilities, along with expectations, so that they can understand the relation of their activities to the overall success of the organization.

 - If the management by objectives strategy is not adequately set, decided upon, and controlled by organizations, self-centered workers can be likely to misinterpret results, wrongly portraying the achievement of short-term, narrow-minded goals.